 • All of our sites are linked to Key West or www.flakeys.com which averages over 500,000 views per month.
 Basically, if anyone looks at Key West they find our sites.

-• The balance come through National Advertising placed in magazines such as Island Living, Florida Sportsmen, Salt Water fishing and Dive magazines as well as regional publications and our own buyer's guide.
+• The balance comes through National Advertising placed in magazines such as Island Living, Florida Sportsmen, Salt Water Fishing, and Dive magazines as well as regional publications and our own buyer's guide.

 • Also, all of our computers are networked meaning if someone is looking for a specific situation such as open water it will show up on the computer immediately as to area, availability and price plus all other details.
 Who handles the renters?